nuodb/nuodb-helm-charts/docs/HowToCertificatesRotation.md

 rm -rf /tmp/keys
 ```

-Make sure that no AP, domain process or SQL client uses the old key pair certificates as described in [Verify Domain Certificates](#verify-domain-certificates).
+Make sure that no AP, domain process, or SQL client uses the old key pair certificates as described in [Verify Domain Certificates](#verify-domain-certificates).
-It's recommended to remove the old certificates from the domain for security reasons which involves:
+It's recommended to remove the old certificates from the domain for security reasons which involve:

 - removing the old Kubernetes secrets
 - removing already rotated old CA or client certificates from truststore